nshiab/simple-data-analysis/README.md

 npm install simple-data-analysis
 ```

 And here's an example with React and TypeScript.
+For more methods, check the [SimpleDB class documentation](https://nshiab.github.io/simple-data-analysis/classes/SimpleDB.html).

 ```tsx
 import { useEffect, useState } from "react"